Covid 19 coronavirus: Transtasman bubble could be operational by November

 Read More

-Under its plan, revealed by The Australian, hard state borders would come down by December 1.
+Under the Australian tourism taskforce plan, revealed by media across the Tasman, hard state borders would come down by December 1.

 New Zealanders would begin travelling to Australia quarantine-free by November, with Sydney likely to be the first port to reopen to Kiwi travellers.